bingeli1212/nitrile-preview/doc/DOC-diagram.md

 or built-in scalar function provided by Diagram.

+# Accessing an x/y component of a path variable

+For a scalar expression, it is provision to access the x/y component of a path variable.
+In the following example the variable 'mx' will be assigned the sum of adding the "x" components of the first two points in path variable 'pts', which will be "1 + 3 = 4".

+    path pts = (1,2) (3,4)
+    var mx = &pts[0].x + &pts[1].x

+Following is another example of adding the two "y" components of the first two points and assign the result to 'my'.

+    path pts = (1,2) (3,4)
+    var my = &pts[0].y + &pts[1].y

 # Setting up an environment symbol

 Setting up environment symbol to hold a scalar quantity